BasJUC/BasJUC.github.io/index.md

 ## About Me

 I am a 4th year student at the University of Waterloo pursuing a Major in Mathematical Physics and a Minor in Pure Mathematics.
-Gaussian

 ### Markdown